graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 1. Add `Defer<T>` to be injected by the dependency injection container.
 This is a factory which upon calling `Defer.Value` will resolve the requested service using any currently registered scope provider (e.g. `AspNetCoreHttpScopeProvider`)
 2. Use the `Defer<T>` factory class to resolve the requested dependency using any currently registered scope provider.
 In our case it will attempt to use the `IHttpContextAccessor.HttpContext.RequestServices` which is the ASP.NET Core Scoped `IServiceProvider` in order to resolve the dependency.

-## UserContext Scoped IServiceProvider
+## Using UserContext Scoped IServiceProvider

 **Be Aware**: Exposing the service locator is considered an Anti-Pattern.
 See [Service Locator is an Anti-Pattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/)

 You can add the relevant scoped `IServiceProvider` when creating the `UserContext` in order to run `IDocumentExecuter`.

-E.g. In ASP.NET Core [GraphQl.Harness](https://github.com/graphql-dotnet/graphql-dotnet/tree/master/src/GraphQL.Harness) example, you could add `IServiceProvider` to the [GraphQLUserContext](https://github.com/graphql-dotnet/graphql-dotnet/blob/master/src/GraphQL.Harness/GraphQLUserContext.cs) class, and then set it to the `HttpContext.RequestServices` when configuring the `GraphQLSettings.BuildUserContext`
+E.g. In ASP.NET Core [GraphQL.Harness](https://github.com/graphql-dotnet/graphql-dotnet/tree/master/src/GraphQL.Harness) example, you could add `IServiceProvider` to the [GraphQLUserContext](https://github.com/graphql-dotnet/graphql-dotnet/blob/master/src/GraphQL.Harness/GraphQLUserContext.cs) class, and then set it to the `HttpContext.RequestServices` when configuring the `GraphQLSettings.BuildUserContext`

 1. Add ServiceProvider to the UserContext